UWPCE-PythonCert/PythonCertDevel/source/modules/Functions.rst

 These types of parameters are called *positional*

-When you call a function, you **must** provide arguments for all *positional* parameters *in the order they are listed*
+When you call a function, you **must** provide arguments for all *positional* parameters *in the order they are listed*.

 You can provide *default values* for parameters in a function definition: